 Want to know what it’s really like to become an expat in Australia?

-This post is written from someone who has moved back and forth between England and Australia and from someone who has predominantly been living in Sydney, Central Coast and Mid-North Coast since 2011.
+This post is written from someone who has moved back and forth between England and Australia and from someone who has lived in many places all over Australia since 2011.

 I’m going to start by saying that England and Australia are actually nothing a like at all.
 Just because we speak the same language, it’s a completely different culture and the two countries are really nothing a like at all.

 In fact, physically the Australian coast line is very similar to the South African coast line and in our opinion a lot of places in America reminded us of Australia if we had to compare.
 Even Aussie TV is very similar to American TV – they’ve copied so much of it, it’s so weird.

 Australia is a country where I’ve learnt to embrace the outdoors because that’s what it does best.
 I’ve had to swap going to the pub on the weekend for going for a hike instead.
 And I always thought Aussies just drank Forsters all day long.
 Truth is, I’ve rarely seen Forsters sold anywhere in Australia and pubs are something every British expat misses terribly.